Romance in the Rain: Supporting cast

 The ninth wife of Lu Zhenhua, Xueqin is devious and power-hungry.
-She also had an affair outside her marriage for more than ten years with a man named Wei Guangxiong which started in Harbin and continued when she moved to Shanghai unbeknownst to Zhenhua.
+She also has an affair outside her marriage for more than ten years with a man named Wei Guangxiong which started in Harbin and continues when she moves to Shanghai unbeknownst to Zhenhua.
 Although Zhenhua has a strong interest in her at the beginning, eventually her negative actions cause him to change his feelings.
-After Zhenhua found out of her affairs, she was locked up together with her youngest son Erjie.
-He also tried to shoot her, but was stopped by, surprisingly, Yiping and Shuhuan, who hated her the most.
-Xueqin told Ruping to call Wei Guangxiong and rescue her.
-She was rescued, but was neglected later as Wei Guangxiong lost interest in her.
-She and Zhenhua had three children: Lu Erhao, Lu Ruping, and Lu Mengping.
-Her youngest son, Erjie, was the result of her affair with Wei Guangxiong.
+After Zhenhua finds out of her affairs, she is locked up together with her youngest son Erjie.
+He also tries to shoot her, but is stopped by, surprisingly, Yiping and Shuhuan, who hate her the most.
+Xueqin tells Ruping to call Wei Guangxiong to rescue her.
+She is rescued, but is neglected later as Wei Guangxiong also loses interest in her.
+She and Zhenhua have three children: Lu Erhao, Lu Ruping, and Lu Mengping.
+Her youngest son, Erjie, is the result of her affair with Wei Guangxiong.
+She is eventually arrested after the arrest of Wei.